obicho/mem/README.md

 # Memory

-A style memory system for AI agents.
+A memory system for AI agents.
 Store, search, and manage memories with support for text, images, and documents.

 ## Features